 It is critical for owners to align scope, schedule, budget and funding before commencing traditional and bridging procurements where finalists are required to submit a firm cost proposal to implement the project.
-Discovering program, scope and budget do not align during the RFP phase, as teams are working to develop the technical/cost proposal on deadline, creates risks for the owner and the finalists.
+Discovering a misalignment between program, scope, and budget during the RFP phase, as teams are working to develop the technical/cost proposal on deadline, creates risks for the owner and the finalists.
 Agencies should provide the following:

-- Establish priorities amongst the four key project parameters of scope, quality schedule and budget. - Identify desired betterments in addition to a baseline program that aligns with scope, budget and funding.
+- Establish priorities amongst the four key project parameters of scope, quality, schedule, and budget. - Identify desired betterments in addition to a baseline program that aligns with scope, budget and funding.
 If there is a prospect for lower funding than anticipated that amount should be used to set the baseline.
-Betterments would be included if full funding is provided. - Set a budget that is feasible to implement a project.
-The goal of finalists in a traditional or bridging competition is to submit a proposal that adds value and/or is the lowest cost.
-Asking teams to bridge a gap in the owner's desired scope and the constraints of available funding puts them at risk. - Avoid modifying scope, schedule, budget and funding during the design-build contract award process.
+Betterments would be included if full funding is provided. - Set a target budget that is feasible to implement a project.
+Asking teams to bridge a gap between the owner's desired scope and the constraints of available funding puts them at risk. - Avoid modifying scope, schedule, budget and funding during the design-build contract award process.

 For all three types of design-build, agencies should carry an adequate project contingency.
 RCW 39.10.320 (1)(a) requires that the owner's project budget include reasonable contingencies of no less than five percent of the anticipated contract amount.
-Agencies should consider project-specific circumstances to determine of more than the minimum is required.
+Agencies should consider project-specific circumstances to determine if more than the minimum is required.